ten-protocol/go-ten/design/block_explorer.md

   * Anyone can access the public block explorer via their browser
   * The public block explorer does not decrypt any information using viewing keys
   * The public block explorer displays the following information:
-    * Encrypted transactions in mempool
+    * Encrypted transactions in mempool [TODO: IS THIS A NUMBER OR A LIST?]
-    * Encrypted transactions validated
+    * Encrypted transactions validated [TODO: IS THIS A NUMBER OR A LIST?]
-    * Fees, timestamps and other metadata [TODO: CLARIFY WHAT OTHER METADATA]
+    * Transaction metadata:
+      * Fees
+      * Timestamps
+      * Block number
+      * Transaction status
     * (Should) Average number of transactions per rollup
-    * (Should) Any contracts that have been deployed [TODO: CLARIFY WHAT SHOULD BE SHOWN]
+    * (Should) The bytecode and optionally sourcecode (via GitHub) of any deployed contracts
   * [TODO: WHAT DECRYPTION CAPABILITIES FOR THE PUBLIC BLOCK EXPLORER?
 ANY REQUIREMENT TO EMBED THESE CAPABILITIES IN THE TOOL?]
 * Private block explorer
   * The private block explorer is run locally